S2k22/Surplus_Map_Case/README.md

-#Unfortunatly no proper Read_Me for, I added PDF File instead.
+# Unfortunately, no proper Read_Me file, so I added a PDF File instead.